 Understanding Rene Descartes

-This philosophy study guide for Descartes' Meditations on First Philosophy is the seventh and latest book in the Smart Student's Guides to Philosophical Classics series.
+This philosophy study guide for Descartes' Meditations on First Philosophy is the seventh book in the Smart Student's Guides to Philosophical Classics series.

 Like the other books in the series, it is much more than an outline or a set of notes and flash cards.
 It is a book for “smart students” who are serious about understanding and thinking critically about one of the most consequential books ever written in the history of philosophy.